 Rainfall intensity varies throughout the year and from season to season, so average rainfall figures can be misleading.
 Some parts of the country get periods of intense rainfall that can be far higher than the average (taken over a longer period of time) would suggest.
 Building design should be able to cope with the maximum expected rainfall.

 When assessing a site or designing a building, check the degree and frequency of past extreme weather events.
-Consider also climate change forecasts for the region.
+Consider also flood risk and climate change forecasts for the region.
 In some regions, more rainfall or more extreme events are projected.

 In most parts of New Zealand, a rainfall intensity of 100 mm/hour over a 10 minute period is generally an adequate design figure for external gutters.
 Regions where higher rainfall intensity design figures must be used are Arthur’s Pass, Haast, Milford Sound, Fiordland, Mount Taranaki and the Kaimai ranges.
 (Although internal gutters should be avoided where possible, where they are used BRANZ recommends that a rainfall intensity of 200 mm/hour for a 10 minute period should be used as a design figure.)

 Different parts of a building may require different levels of weathertightness detailing against wind and rain because of the at-risk features incorporated into the design (see E2/AS1 for the weathertightness risk matrix) .
 Higher levels of weathertightness detailing are required on building faces exposed to high winds that will drive rain horizontally or even vertically up a building face.

 BRANZ MAPS provide data on rainfall intensity for any given address in New Zealand.